earthly/website/blog/_posts/2023-06-23-automate-tasks-shell-scripts.md

 In this article, I will walk you through automating everyday tasks using bash scripts.
 You will learn various fundamental software development techniques, such as loops, variables, regular expressions, etc., and how they are incorporated into shell scripts.

-The GitHub repository for the code used in this article can be found [here](https://github.com/Aahil13/How-to-Automate-Common-Tasks-with-Shell-Scripts).
+The repository for the code used in this article can be found on [GitHub](https://github.com/Aahil13/How-to-Automate-Common-Tasks-with-Shell-Scripts).

 ## Prerequisites

 To fully utilize this article, you should have basic knowledge of software development and the command line interface.
 In particular, you should understand the following:

-- Bash commands while using the command line interface, such as navigating directories, creating and editing files, etc.
+- Bash commands while using the command line interface, such as navigating directories, creating, and editing files, etc.
 - Bash scripting basics, such as writing and executing scripts

 ## Task Selection